datalad_next.shell

 As mentioned above, the classes VariableLengthResponseGenerator and FixedLengthResponseGenerator are abstract.
 The module datalad_next.shell.response_generators provides the following concrete implementations for them:

-When shell() is executed it will use a VariableLengthResponseClass to skip the login message of the shell.
+When datalad_next.shell.shell() is executed it will use a VariableLengthResponseClass to skip the login message of the shell.
 This is done by executing a zero command (a command that will possibly generate some output, and successfully return) in the shell.
 The zero command is provided by the concrete implementation of class VariableLengthResponseGenerator.
 For example, the zero command for POSIX shells is test 0 -eq 0, for PowerShell it is Write-Host hello.

 Because there is no way for func:shell to determine the kind of shell it connects to, the user can provide an alternative response generator class, in the zero_command_rg_class-parameter.
 Instance of that class will then be used to execute the zero command.
 Currently, the following two response generator classes are available: